 These yummy muffins are perfect for busy mornings.
 They are great on their own, but you can also serve them with butter, peanut butter, Greek yogurt, or cream cheese for extra deliciousness.

 You can also try other mix-ins to switch up the flavor.
 Chocolate chips, blueberries, or shredded coconut would all be delicious additions.
+If you really want to mix things up, you can also try these Orange Breakfast Muffins.

 If you don’t have Kodiak Cakes mix, you can substitute with regular all-purpose flour.
 You will need 2 cups for this recipe.